victorgarciaesgi/Pokedex-Api/README.md

 # Pokedex API
-An API to get info on the Pokemons written in NodeJs/Express and Vue.js with Vue-Router and Vuex
+An API to get info on the Pokemons written in NodeJs/Express and Vue.js with Vue-Router and Vuex.

+Collection Postamn dans le projet "collectionPostman.json"

 ## Screnshots